lookee/Reversi42/ADDING_PLAYERS.md

 ### 3. Done!

 Your player will automatically appear in:
-- ✓ Main menu player selection
+- ✅ Main menu player selection
-- ✓ Help screen with description
+- ✅ Help screen with description
-- ✓ Tournament system
+- ✅ Tournament system
-- ✓ PlayerFactory API
+- ✅ PlayerFactory API
+- ✅ Show Opening system (if applicable)

+**That's it!** The metadata-driven system handles everything else.

 ## Metadata Reference